fsmMLK/inkscapeLogicGates/README.md

             `-- logicGates.inx
 ```

+**LaTeX package requirement**

+If LaTeX support is enables (see below), you will need in your system the following packages: amsmath, amsthm, amsbsy, amsfonts, amssymb, siunitx, steinmetz

 **Disabling LaTeX support of inkscapeMadeEasy**

 Many of the methods implemented in inkscapeMadeEasy project use LaTeX to generate text.
 To this end I decided to employ the excellent extension **textext** from Pauli Virtanen  <https://pav.iki.fi/software/textext/>.